Centers of Gravity Calculator

 i

-To run a basic greenfield Center of Gravity analysis, all you need to enter are customers.
-Only reading section Customers will do.
+To run a basic greenfield Center of Gravity analysis, you only need to enter customers.
+Reading section Customers will get you started.

 If where to open (a) new warehouse(s)? is the main question, then use Calculate Center of Gravity locations.